mootpointer/CORNet-experiments/README.md

 ## Goal 2: Compare to what we know about ventral visual stream
  - Look for similarities in V1 (angled gratings etc)
- - Find evidence for "Gradmother Cells"
+ - Find evidence for "Grandmother Cells"

 ## Goal 3: Experiment with visual phenomena
  - Here be dragons